-The COVID-19 pandemic made it obvious that working can be done from the office, from home, from the hotel, or from any place the employee considers fitting, as long the work allows and the job is done.
-This constatation is the first step to leverage the power of global team building – because does it matter if the home is on a nearby street or a different continent if there is access to the internet?
+The COVID-19 pandemic made it obvious that working can be done from the office, from home, from the hotel, or from any place the employee considers fitting, as long as the work allows and the job is done.
+This constatation is the first step to leveraging the power of global team building – because does it matter if the home is on a nearby street or a different continent if there is access to the internet?

 Apart from disrupting whole industries and wreaking havoc around the world, the pandemic has also been a huge social experiment.
 According to the European Commission data, no more than 5.4% of European employees have ever worked remotely.
-As the data shows, during the pandemic up to 40% of the whole workforce was switched to work from home.
+As the data shows, during the pandemic, up to 40% of the whole workforce was switched to work from home.

-War for talents
+War for talent

-War for talents has been used for the first time in 1997 by McKinsey and Company to describe the growing struggle of companies to attract talent and hire better employees.
+War for talent has been used for the first time in 1997 by McKinsey and Company to describe the growing struggle of companies to attract talent and hire better employees.
 One of the main causes of the struggle is the demographic shift, where the supply of employees is shrinking in numbers in the developed countries.

 Also, with the automation of tasks, there is a growing demand for employees with narrow skills and expert knowledge.
 That’s why the companies find it increasingly difficult to hire a desired expert – and sometimes there is no expert to hire in the market at all.